nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 #### 2.5.1 Export Sign Certificates

-A sign certificate belonging to a specific party can be exported using the following command:
+A sign certificate belonging to a specific party can be exported using the following command (the default party name is `selfsigned`):

 ```bash
 sudo keytool -export -keystore /etc/harmony-ap/ap-keystore.jks -alias <party_name> -file </path/to/exported_sign_certificate.cer> -storepass <ap_keystore_password>